QSEHRA vs. ICHRA

 The main difference between QSEHRA and ICHRA is that ICHRA is available for employers of all sizes, while QSEHRA was designed for small businesses with less than 50 employees.
 When comparing QSEHRA vs. HRA, regardless of the type of HRA, QSEHRAs are the only HRA that's specifically for small companies.

-When comparing ICHRA vs QSEHRA, it’s also important to note that the former allows employers to reimburse any amount they choose, and the QSEHRA has limits of $5,850 for individuals and $11,800 for family coverage for 2023.
+When comparing ICHRA vs QSEHRA, it’s also important to note that the former allows employers to reimburse any amount they choose, and the QSEHRA has limits of $6,150 for self-only coverage and $12,450 for family coverage in 2024.
 QSEHRA setup is a fairly simple process, as long as you’ve got the required documents and know how you want to design your health reimbursement arrangement HRA plan.

 Here's a high level checklist of differences between ICHRA vs. QSEHRA: